RazvanDu/DynamicSlicing/README.md

 ## Extending support to a new model type

-The model you wish to support must be available in HuggingFace.
-To add SliceGPT support for a new model, one needs to implement a new model adapter before using it to slice a new model.
+The model you wish to support must be in Hugging Face Hub format.
+The model files can be downloaded from Hugging Face Hub by supplying `--model` argument, or accessed from local storage by using the `--model` and `--model-path` argument.
+To add SliceGPT support for a new model, one needs to implement a new model adapter and update `hf_utils.get_model_and_tokenizer` before slicing the new model.

 ### Implementing a new model adapter
 - Implement the [ModelAdapter](./src/slicegpt/model_adapter.py) interface for the new model.
 The ModelAdapter class tells SliceGPT